apache/nuttx-apps/nshlib/README.txt

   Multiple commands per line.
 NSH will accept multiple commands per command line with each command separated with the semi-colon character (;).

+  If CONFIG_NSH_CMDPARMS is selected, then the output from commands, from file applications, and from NSH built-in commands can be used as arguments to other commands.
+The entity to be executed is identified by enclosing the command line in back quotes.
+For example,

+    set FOO `myprogram $BAR`

+  Will execute the program named myprogram passing it the value of the environment variable BAR.
+The value of the environment variable FOO is then set output of myprogram on stdout.
+Because this feature commits significant resources, it is disabled by default.

+  If CONFIG_NSH_ARGCAT is selected, the support concatenation of strings with environment variables or command output.
+For example:

+    set FOO XYZ
+    set BAR 123
+    set FOOBAR ABC_${FOO}_${BAR}

+  would set the environment variable FOO to XYZ, BAR to 123 and FOOBAR to ABC_XYZ_123.
+If NSH_ARGCAT is not selected, then a slightly small FLASH footprint results but then also only simple environment variables like $FOO can be used on the command line.

 Conditional Command Execution
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^